 STOP putting a price on people’s lives.

-When you are designing a project, please take into consideration as to how it can be constructed safely in real life.
+When you are designing a project, please take into consideration how it can be constructed safely in real life.

-Please speak up when you witness these bad practices and don’t just sweep it under the carpet.
+Please speak up when you witness these bad practices and don’t just sweep them under the carpet.